GitHub Integration

 🔍 Search & Discovery (Safe)

-- github_search_code - Search code across repositories
+Default: Enabled - Advanced search capabilities- github_search_code - Search code across repositories

 - github_search_repositories - Find repositories by criteria